It is no fun when you are on holiday and things go wrong.

 Most towns also have a local police service (policía local) as the name implies they have responsibility for local matters.
 You will find details of all the police services in your area under 'essential services' in TheLista

 Do remember that certain customs and forms of behaviour may differ from what you might expect.
 For example in Spain you are required to wear a top when you are away from the beach.
-Bars may not serve you (its the law) if you are not properly clothed.
+Bars may not serve you (it is the law) if you are not properly clothed.
 The only exception to this rule is if you are on the beach or adjacent to it.

 Naked sunbathing and swimming is permitted but check for local signs, as this may not be permitted everywhere.